Anthony-Hendrickson/Election_Analysis/README.md

   5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
     -Diane DeGette won the election with 272,892 votes, which translated to 73.8% of the total votes.

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.

-# How easy would it be to repurpose this script?
+# Election-Audit Summary:

 The script is very versitile.

-Example 1 of 2
+It could be used for congressional elections in other districts quite easily.

 If you had another csv election file from another state with a similar structure it would be as easy changing the numeric values in "candidate_name" and "county_name" assignment statements in order to correctly identify the position of these values.
 See a screenshot of these assignment statements below:

 ![alt text](https://github.com/Anthony-Hendrickson/Election_Analysis/blob/main/Resources/Targeting_county_and_candidate_values_in_csv.PNG)

-Example 2 of 2

 If the structure of the CSV was identical you wouldn't need to change the script at all.